FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Preliminary Background on Diffusion Models

 By minimizing this loss function, the model, parameterised by \( \theta \), learns to accurately estimate the noise component within a noisy sample \( \mathbf{x}_t \).
-This training process is pivotal as it equips the model with the capability to progressively reduce noise and approach the true data distribution during the reverse diffusion process.
-The training framework reinforces the model’s denoising capability, which is essential for generating high-quality samples in the reverse process.
-This step-by-step denoising operation ensures that the model not only learns to replicate the distribution of the original data but also excels at generating new samples that closely align with the target distribution.
 Consequently, diffusion models trained under this paradigm serve as powerful generative models capable of producing realistic and coherent data samples.